Cancer can be devastating for all those affected by it.

 The majority of us will know someone who has been affected by cancer.
 It may be a close family member, a friend, a neighbour, someone at the gym or a colleague.

 For any person who has received a cancer diagnosis, they will not only be worrying about their health but also their jobs.
-Employers may feel ill-equipped to manage this challenge, so we set out the law and give you some top tips to help you support those employees with cancer.
+When your employees have cancer, the workplace will have to change.
+Employers may feel ill-equipped to manage this challenge, so we set out the law and give you some top tips to help you understand what to do when your employee has cancer.

 The Equality Act

 When an employee is diagnosed with cancer, they will be considered disabled under the Equality Act 2010 and as such, they have additional legal protection.
 A disabled worker is entitled not to be treated less favourably because of a disability or receive unfavourable treatment because of something arising out of their disability.